obiwanjacobi/vst.net/Source.Core/Code/readme.md

 ## Refactor wishes

-* [Interop] Remove config for assembly probing on new settings.json.
 * [All] rename all Deprecated to Legacy (less confusing)
 * [All] remove all [Obsolete] API.
 * [Framework] remove thread management from interface manager (simplifies the class)